-Amazon may have arrived first with the Echo Spot, but, in our opinion, Lenovo's smart alarm clock is a better choice.
-With just a 4-inch display, there's less space to work with than the larger and more expensive displays, and Lenovo has adapted with fewer features.
+With just a 4-inch display, there's less space to work with than the larger and more expensive displays, but Lenovo has adapted with fewer features on its Smart Clock.
 For example, there's no Google Photos and no Home View, two of our favorite features from other Assistant-compatible displays.
 And it's not ideal for music, either - matching the kind of levels you'll receive from the Google Home Mini.

 On the other hand, it's a less intrusive device, which is especially important for something you'll put on your bedside table.
 For that same reason, there's no built-in camera, another reason this might be more appealing than the Echo Spot or the Echo Show 5.
 All in all, this is a great entry into Google Assistant for those who don't want to shell out for a Google Nest Hub and those who prefer a screened device over a Home Mini.

 If you're on Team Alexa, the Echo Show 5 is a very good little smart display that won't cost the Earth.
 With just a 5-inch display (hence the name) the Show 5 is working with little space, but still manages to do plenty with it.
 In fact, we think it looks much nicer on our bookshelf than the full-size Echo Show, but that does come with some disadvantages ‚Äď chiefly that it's sometimes hard to read from across the room.